Fast-dLLM v2: Efficient Block-Diffusion Large Language Model

 About Fast-dLLM v2

-Autoregressive (AR) large language models (LLMs) have achieved remarkable performance across a wide range of natural language tasks.
-However, their inherent sequential decoding limits inference efficiency.
-In this work, we propose Fast-dLLM v2, a carefully designed block diffusion language model (dLLM) that transforms pretrained AR models into diffusion-style decoders for parallel text generation.
-Our approach introduces a novel decoding recipe incorporating the block diffusion mechanism and complementary attention mask, which together enable blockwise bidirectional context modeling while preserving the original AR training objectives and performance.
-To further enhance inference speed, we design a hierarchical caching mechanism: a block-level cache that stores historical context representations and a sub-block level cache that supports efficient parallel decoding within partially generated blocks.
-Coupled with our parallel decoding pipeline, Fast-dLLM v2 achieves a near 2.5x speedup over standard AR decoding, without compromising generation quality.
-Extensive experiments demonstrate that Fast-dLLM v2 achieves state-of-the-art trade-offs between efficiency and performance among existing diffusion-based LLMs, marking a significant step toward practical deployment of fast and accurate language models.
+Autoregressive (AR) large language models (LLMs) have achieved remarkable performance across a wide range of natural language tasks, yet their inherent sequential decoding limits inference efficiency.
+In this work, we propose Fast-dLLM v2, a carefully designed block diffusion language model (dLLM) that efficiently adapts pretrained AR models into dLLMs for parallel text generation, requiring only approximately 1B tokens of fine-tuning.
+This represents a 500x reduction in training data compared to full-attention diffusion LLMs such as Dream (580B tokens), while preserving the original model's performance.
+Our approach introduces a novel training recipe that combines a block diffusion mechanism with a complementary attention mask, enabling blockwise bidirectional context modeling without sacrificing AR training objectives.
+To further accelerate decoding, we design a hierarchical caching mechanism: a block-level cache that stores historical context representations across blocks, and a sub-block cache that enables efficient parallel generation within partially decoded blocks.
+Coupled with our parallel decoding pipeline, Fast-dLLM v2 achieves up to 2.5x speedup over standard AR decoding without compromising generation quality.
+Extensive experiments across diverse benchmarks demonstrate that Fast-dLLM v2 matches or surpasses AR baselines in accuracy, while delivering state-of-the-art efficiency among dLLMs - marking a significant step toward the practical deployment of fast and accurate LLMs.

 Generation Process